dorjeematho-7/N-Way-Set-Associative-Cache/README.md

 <img width="500" height="184" alt="image" src="https://github.com/user-attachments/assets/d068d573-2622-490c-90ef-ad7a71c002d7" />

-The logic for this module is simple, pass in the inputs, in a always_comb, check if  the tag bits are in any of the stored tags and if the bit is valid, and if there is a match and the bit is valid, then a hit has occured.
+The logic for this module is simple, pass in the inputs, in a always_comb, check if  the tag bits are in any of the stored tags and if the bit is valid, and if there is a match and the valid bit is 1, then a hit has occured.